 Join us for a series of informal, monthly Fireside Chats to celebrate the colder season of the year and to explore some rarely or never seen treasures from the Bute Collection.
 November to March, the first Thursday of the month, 11:30 to 12:30.

 No prior expertise required, simply bring your curiosity, book your place and enjoy.

-Individual events priced at £9.50/all five events available for £45.00.
+Individual events priced at £9.50 non-member / £5.00 member.
 Tea/coffee and shortbread included.
+Book your tickets here.

 7. November Mystery Objects.
 Explore some curious objects and take part in an Antiques Road Show style guessing game.
 We have picked some items from our stores to get everyone involved.